-We have audited the accompanying consolidated balance sheets of of Cyclacel Pharmaceuticals, Inc. and subsidiaries as of December 31, 2013 and 2014, and the related consolidated statements of operations, comprehensive loss, changes in stockholders' equity and cash flows for the years then ended.
+We have audited the accompanying consolidated balance sheets of Cyclacel Pharmaceuticals, Inc. and subsidiaries as of December 31, 2015 and 2016, and the related consolidated statements of operations, other comprehensive loss, changes in stockholders' equity and cash flows for the years then ended.
+These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.